abtion/guidelines/career-development/ladder.md

 - [ ] Understands the difficulties that the team is going through and helps how they can.

 #### Technical skills
-- [ ] Demonstrates ability to succeed in a wide range of complex situations across multiple axes: e.g. scale, uncertainty, interconnectedness.
+- [ ] Demonstrates the ability to succeed in a wide range of complex situations across multiple axes: e.g., scale, uncertainty, interconnectedness.
 - [ ] Researches and proposes new technologies to the team(s).

 ### Level 5